vova-horin/vegas-slot-monorepo/README.md

   - **State Management Decision**: Created a `contexts` folder and implemented React Context for state management.
 I decided to use Context API instead of introducing more complex state management libraries (like Redux) to keep the application simple and avoid unnecessary complexity for such a straightforward UI structure.
   - **Authentication Flow**: Implemented automatic sign up logic on app initialization to create a seamless user experience without requiring manual registration.
   - **Game Assets**: Added slot machine symbols (cherry, lemon, orange, watermelon) as PNG assets to provide visual representation for the game symbols.

+- **User API and Features (20min)**: Added user API integration and created a `features` folder for components with business logic.
+Implemented `UserBalance` feature component to display user balance.